OpenDSA/OpenDSA/RST/en/General/UnionFind.rst

 The weighted union rule helps to minimize the depth of the tree, but we can do better than this.
-:dfn:`Path compression` is a method that tends to create extremely shallow trees.
+:term:`Path compression <path compression>` is a method that tends to create extremely shallow trees.
 Path compression takes place while finding the root for a given node :math:`X`.
 Call this root :math:`R`.